-Cowboys LB Leighton Vander Esch left in the 2nd quarter of Sunday night's game against the Eagles with a neck injury.
+Cowboys LB Leighton Vander Esch left in the 1st half of Sunday night's game against the Rams with a collarbone injury.
 He's questionable to return.

 687 Lee Road, Suite 208, Rochester, NY 14606 | 833-333-7238